playgen/SUGAR-SocialGamification/doc/features/relationship.md

     * <xref:PlayGen.SUGAR.Client.GroupMemberClient>
     * <xref:PlayGen.SUGAR.Client.UserFriendClient>
 * Contracts
-    * <xref:PlayGen.SUGAR.Contracts.Shared.RelationshipStatusUpdate>
+    * <xref:PlayGen.SUGAR.Contracts.RelationshipStatusUpdate>
-    * <xref:PlayGen.SUGAR.Contracts.Shared.RelationshipRequest>
+    * <xref:PlayGen.SUGAR.Contracts.RelationshipRequest>
-    * <xref:PlayGen.SUGAR.Contracts.Shared.RelationshipResponse>
+    * <xref:PlayGen.SUGAR.Contracts.RelationshipResponse>
-    * <xref:PlayGen.SUGAR.Contracts.Shared.ActorResponse>
+    * <xref:PlayGen.SUGAR.Contracts.ActorResponse>

 ## Examples
 * Adding a User to a Group
 	A [Group](group.md) can be joined by an actor.
 This will create a user to group relationship request.
-In this example, we will set the AutoAccept property in the <xref:PlayGen.SUGAR.Contracts.Shared.RelationshipRequest> object to true, so the relationship will be stored directly as a user to group relationship.
-The joined group's id is then extracted from the <xref:PlayGen.SUGAR.Contracts.Shared.RelationshipResponse>.
+In this example, we will set the AutoAccept property in the <xref:PlayGen.SUGAR.Contracts.RelationshipRequest> object to true, so the relationship will be stored directly as a user to group relationship.
+The joined group's id is then extracted from the <xref:PlayGen.SUGAR.Contracts.RelationshipResponse>.

 ```cs
 		public SUGARClient sugarClient = new SUGARClient(BaseUri);